ag-research/client-authenticate/README.md

 ## GSDLabs Client Authentication

-This is a UI to prove that the GSDLabs authentication API works!
+This is a UI to prove that the GSDLabs authentication API works.

 ## Installation

-NB: It's an SPA!
+NB: It's an SPA.

 To start app, clone to local then run commands in CLI